clover/remote-pay-java/README.md

 # Clover Connector for Java POS integration

-### Version
+## Version
 Current version: 1.3.2

 ## Overview

-This SDK allows your Java-based Point-of-Sale (POS) system to communicate with a [Clover® device](https://www.clover.com/pos-hardware/) and process payment transactions.
+This SDK allows your Java-based point-of-sale (POS) system to communicate with a [Clover® payment device](https://www.clover.com/pos-hardware/) and process payment transactions.
 Learn more about [Clover integrations](https://www.clover.com/integrations).

 The Java project includes a class library (clover-connector-java) and several examples.
 One example uses the command line, and another is a PoS application that uses JavaFX.
 There are also several "getting started" examples.